unocss/unocss/packages/autocomplete/README.md

 ]
 ```

-The template uses a simle DSL to specify the autocomplete suggestions.
+The template uses a simple DSL to specify the autocomplete suggestions.
 The syntax is:

 - `(...|...)`: logic OR groups. `|` as the separator.
 Will be used as suggestions when the some of the groups match.
 - `<...>`: built-in short hands. currently supports `<num>`, `<percent>` and `<directions>`